-Classics is a close-knit Department offering a range of sub-disciplines, approaches and methodologies, and periods.
-We are distinctive in our ambitious coverage (literature, history, archaeology, reception).
-In addition to the subject coverage, core strengths include oratory, law and rhetoric (currently mainly Greek), theoretically-driven approaches to Classical literature, digital archaeology, and Classical reception.
-Some of this activity is focused by The Centre for Oratory and Rhetoric (COR) and the Centre for the Reception of Greece and Rome (CRGR).
-We pride ourselves on research engaged with the contemporary world.
-Classics is both part of contemporary culture and offers a critical distance from which we can reflect on and critically engage with global challenges.
+Classics is a close-knit Department offering a range of sub-disciplines, approaches, methodologies, and periods.
+We are distinctive in our ambitious coverage of our subject, spanning literature, history, archaeology, and reception.
+In addition to subject coverage, our core strengths include oratory, law and rhetoric (with a focus on Greek), theoretically-driven approaches to Classical literature, digital archaeology, and Classical reception.
+Some of this activity is centered in the Centre for Oratory and Rhetoric (COR) and the Centre for the Reception of Greece and Rome (CRGR).
+We pride ourselves on socially engaged research which speaks to the modern world.
+Classics is both part of contemporary culture and offers a critical distance from which we can reflect on and productively engage with current global challenges.

 This theme focuses on the political from the politics of the body to global politics and covers work in areas such as gender and feminism; postcolonialism; law and advocacy; empowerment and voice; social engagement and pedagogy.

 This theme focuses on the materiality and representation of objects and spaces and how those objects and spaces affected everyday lives.
 Research ranges from the archaeological reconstruction of houses, temples, and urban landscapes, through the meaning of objects, the effects of displacement, economics, to literary engagements with and representations of the spatial.